Frustrated Magnetism in Fluoride and Chalcogenide Pyrochlore Lattice Materials: Rare earth chalcogenide spinels

 The crystal field states of the chalcogenide spinels were first studied in the 1970's~\cite{74_Pokrzywnicki_CEF_CdYb2Se4,75_Pokrzywnicki_CEF_CdYb2Se4,80_Ben-Dor_CdRE2S_series,88_pawlak_Mag_CEF_Yb,77_pokrzywnicki_mag_tm2se3_CdTm2Se4}.
 The accuracy of these studies was limited by their assumption of a perfect octahedral environment and also because magnetization data alone was used for the refinements of the CEF Hamiltonian.
-More recent studies have used inelastic neutron scattering to directly measure the CEF levels and find that although the ligands are a near perfect octahedra, the field from the next nearest neighbor creates a significant anisotropy along the local [111] directions, which is the axis that connects the centers of two adjacent tetrahedra~\cite{18_Gao_CdEr2Se4, 18_Reig_MgEr2Se4,19_Reig_MgRE2Se4}.
+More recent studies have used inelastic neutron scattering to directly measure the CEF levels and have found that although the ligands form a near perfect octahedra, the field from the next nearest neighbor creates a significant anisotropy along the local [111] directions~\cite{18_Gao_CdEr2Se4, 18_Reig_MgEr2Se4,19_Reig_MgRE2Se4}.
 The other major omission of the works prior to the new millennia is that they did not take into account the importance of geometric frustration, which explains their findings that none of these materials magnetically order above 2 K \cite{72_Fuji_Mag_CdRE2X4,80_Ben-Dor_CdRE2S_series,74_Pokrzywnicki_CEF_CdYb2Se4,75_Pokrzywnicki_CEF_CdYb2Se4}.
 The importance of geometric frustration in these chalcogenide spinels was not considered until 2005~\cite{05_Lau_CdRE2X4}.
 The combination of strong anisotropy, complex crystal field ground states, and intense geometric magnetic frustration yields a collection of remarkable magnetic states in the rare earth chalcogenide spinels.